Saltkatt/ProjectPhoneBook/README.md

 mvn exec:java -Dexec.mainClass=main.Main
 ````
 ## How it works

+You are sent to a menu where you get two options, run as Console or Interface.
+Press 1 for console and 2 for graphical interface.

+## Console

 When started, a database is created in the ProjectPhoneBook-folder.
 You are sent to a simple console-menu with each option having a corresponding number.